 How to Live on $1,000 A Month: Lessons Learned

 I failed to survive on $1,000.
 I ended up running out of money after 12 days.
 I thought I was smart about my spending decisions, but life kept throwing me curveballs.
-I guess I could have ran away from the accident or not answered that collection call, but I just couldn’t do it – I’m too honest!
+I could have run away from the accident or not answered that collection call.
+But I just couldn’t do it – I’m too honest!

 - Find areas where you can cut back on expenses.
-Buy alternatives.
-Learn about things that actually make you poorer.
+Buy alternatives, like store brands over name brands.
 Limit your spending.
 You can live off of Ramen noodles for awhile.
 Buy non-perishables like canned vegetables that will last.
 Take advantage of food stamps.
-It may not be glamorous, but don’t worry what others think of you and be proud of who you are and where you are going.
+It may not be glamorous, but don’t worry what others think and be proud of who you are and where you are going.
 When I was struggling to get by, I was eating peanut butter and jelly sandwiches for lunch every day for months.